pivotal/docs-tap/scst-store/logs.md

 ## <a id='obtain-logs'></a> Obtaining logs

-Logs are emitted by the Kubernetes pods.
+Kubernetes pods emit logs.
 The deployment has two pods: one for the database and one for the API back end.

-First, use `kubectl get pods` to obtain the names of the pods.
+Use `kubectl get pods` to obtain the names of the pods by running:

 ```console
 kubectl get pods -n metadata-store